dotnet/TorchSharp/docfx/articles/saveload.md

 ### How to use the PyTorch format

+There are two ways to share the model weights between PyTorch and TorchSharp.
+This section describes the first method, using a bulitin function to the Module object.

-In C#, saving a model with the PyTorch format looks like this:
+In TorchSharp, you can load save the model with the PyTorch pickle format, like this:

 ```C#
 model.save_py("model_weights.pth");